samwzz/aperture/docs/README.md

 ### Phase 5: Tags (1 day)

-**Objective:** Photos can be tagged with multiple tags, and tags are searchable.
+**Objective:** Photos can be tagged with multiple tags.
+Finish and submit Production README.

 ### Phase 6: - Infinite scroll for Photos Index (1 day)